Prison inmates provide details of Aaron Hernandez in final days before suicide

 When he spoke to Jenkins-Hernandez on the phone just prior to being locked in his cell for the night at 7:59 p.m., he made no mention of suicide or anything out of the ordinary, according to a police that listened to a tape of the call.
 It was the same for all seven of Hernandez’s phone calls that day.

 Prison officials are as baffled as anyone.
 They provide extensive evidence and testimony that Hernandez’s death was indeed a suicide.
-Everything from three handwritten notes (verified in his handwriting by an outside expert), to the medical examiners report, to the well-thought out manner in which he staged the cell.
+Everything from three handwritten notes (verified in his handwriting by an outside expert), to the medical examiner’s report, to the well-thought out manner in which he staged the cell.

 A curtain was hung to block anyone looking in, his door was pegged with cardboard so it wouldn’t open automatically and the floor was covered with shampoo and water to make it slippery.
 There were no defensive wounds or signs of trauma or conflict.
 The medical examiner determined it was death by asphyxiation.
 Video surveillance of his cell deck showed no one entered his cell after Hernandez did just before 8 p.m. on April 18.